Doozq/Tetris/README.md

  • Installation:
 1. Unzip the folder.
 2. Open the main file with pycharm or another interpreter.
-3. In the command line/terminal type: pip install Pygame
+3. In the command line/terminal type: ,,pip install pygame".
 4. Launch the application.

 • Management: